berksudan/ML-101-Course/curriculum.md

-# Introduction to Machine - Subject Headings
+# ML-101 Course - Curriculum
 > Subject headings of the course.
 You can synch with subjects and see the references/sources/materials used in this course.
 ## Lecture 1
 > First lecture of the course.
 Mostly contains *Statistics*, *Data Science*, and *Data Mining* basics.